gernale/FINALPROJECTEXAM/README.md

 Step 5: Setting the Site to be Publicly Visible

 At this stage, your website is accessible just to the computer in which you installed the WebServer application.
 This can be great if you want to use the Web Server for web development and testing practices.
 In this case, however, you want the rest of the world to see the contents of your site.
 To make it public, hit the WampServer icon and select the “Put Online” option.
+#To access our website just click the link below
+#waddlesmail.infinityfreeapp.com